 Hi!
 My name is Kristin Bond, and I chose to begin this page with a quote by the esteemed Maya Angelou because I believe it encapsulates life and education perfectly.
 These words bring to light the importance of being: (1) a life-long learner, (2) open-minded, and (3) vulnerable.
 All three of which are essential traits in a community of learning.

-If you follow me on Twitter, then you have seen that I identify myself by the above descriptors—and they seem to connect well to Maya Angelou’s quote, too.
-I believe that it is important that we have a clear understanding of who we are and what we represent before we can create authentic experiences in our classrooms that invite students to learn with us.
-Angelou’s quote is a great starting point to that reflective work.
+I believe that it is important that we have a clear understanding of who we are and what we represent before we can create authentic experiences that invite students to learn with alongside us.
+And Angelou’s quote is a great starting point to that reflective work.

 I could write a bunch more words on this page that tell you all about who I (think I) am…and I will sort of do that (in point form) below.
 But I would rather show you who I am through the writing that I do on this website…by letting you know what I value, what I think we need to think about, and how we need to be better for students.
 Because at the end of the day this isn’t about me at all—this is about all of us.

 So here is that point form list:

 - I taught abroad for 15 years (2005-2020) in China, Brunei, and the UAE.

 - I taught mostly high school English (with some other electives sprinkled in every so often).